ShadyKadry/Middleware-GenAI/README.md

 ## Set-Up

+1. Go to the root of the repository and create a new virtual environment (name it `.venv`), using the `requirements.txt` file and `python3.12`.
-1. Open the `Dive AI` desktop application.
+2. Open the `Dive AI` desktop application.
 If asked to choose between `Local MCP servers` and `OAP Cloud Services`, choose the local variant.
-2. You should see a **chat interface**, with a button next to it where you can select your model.
-Select `Gemini Flash 2.5` (as suggested by Bach) and use your Google AI API key in the respective field to get access.
+3. You should see a **chat interface**, with a button next to it where you can select your model.
+Select `Gemini Flash 2.5` (as suggested by Bach) and use your **Google AI API key** in the respective field to get access.
-3. You should now be able to input prompts and get responses.
+4. You should now be able to input prompts and get responses.
 (You're simply using `Gemini Flash 2.5` at this point.)
-4. On the bottom right of the chat window you should see a button with a small tool icon.
+5. On the bottom right of the chat window you should see a button with a small tool icon.
 Click on it and navigate to the `MCP tool registry`.
-5. You should see a single MCP server available which is named `echo`.
+6. You should see a single MCP server available which is named `echo`.
 Click on the green button above which lets you add new servers/configurations.
-6. Now register the middleware application (implemented as MCP server) by copying the following into the JSON field on the right:
+7. Now register the middleware application (implemented as MCP server) by copying the following into the JSON field on the right:
 ```
 {
   "mcpServers": {